JustaSqu1d/cmajor/usage.md

 being
 picked up by altoclef, you can append the server's custom whisper format in the `whisperFormats` setting.

-**NOTE:** At least for now, you must escape brackets and parenthesis.
+**NOTE:** At least for now, you must escape brackets and paranthesis.
 Example: To receive messages that look like `[Player -> me] message` the format string is `\[{from} -> {to}\] {message}`

 **WARNING:** Be careful with this one as well, as the bot will trust these formats for ALL non-player chat messages.